 Kemerhisar SPP-2 with a capacity of 830 kWe.

-The project area is located on a 25,055.07 m2 plot designated as building land and the Energy Transmission Line (ETL) route transverses multiple parcels owned by different private landholders.
+The Project was initially defined under Parcel 515/386.
+In line with TEDAŞ requirements, a cadastral subdivision has been carried out to separate the transformer location.
+Accordingly, the Project remains in the same location; however, the parcel boundaries have been refined, resulting in a slight reduction in the defined project area.
+SPP units are located on Parcel 515/441, while the associated transformer is situated on the adjacent Parcel 515/442.
+The project area covers approximately 21,436.39 m2, and the ETL route transverses multiple parcels owned by different private landholders.
 The transmission line is planned as an above-ground line and will connect to the distribution infrastructure at the Organized Industrial Zone.
 Connection agreements and permissions, including those from the Turkish Electricity Transmission Corporation (TEİAŞ) and BOTAŞ, have been obtained.
 The Call Letters issued for both solar units confirm technical feasibility and grid connection compatibility.

 The electricity generated by both units will be fed into the local low-voltage grid via a dedicated ETL, which is designed entirely as an above-ground installation.
 The ETL corridor crosses privately owned parcels and required right-of-way permissions have been obtained through formal easement arrangements.